 I use raw honey in these, but you can substitute vegetable glycerine if you’d like to make a vegan product.
-(You can buy it from my affliate HERE.)
+(You can buy it HERE.)
 Also, remember that honey should not be given to children under a year old.

 I base my throat sprays on a recipe found in Rosemary Gladstar’s book: Medicinal Herbs, A Beginner’s Guide.
 (This is a fantastic book for those looking to build your personal library!
 It has lots of beautiful photographs and easy to follow recipes.)

 The recipe revolves around using tinctures (also called plant extracts), but if you prefer to avoid alcohol completely, you can substitute a strong herbal tea instead.
 I’ll give more details on that below, along with a list of herbs to consider using when designing your spray.